 Status: Full Time Salaried FLSA Classification: Exempt

-Company Information: Youth Advocate Programs, Inc. (YAP) is one of the largest non-profit Youth and Family Support agencies, in 29 states plus DC, working with high-risk youth and their families in the United States.
+Company Information: Youth Advocate Programs, Inc. (YAP) is one of the largest non-profit Youth and Family Support agencies, in over 30 states plus DC, working with high-risk youth and their families in the United States.
 Currently, YAP employs more than 2,000 dedicated workers and serves approximately 20,000 youth and families per year.
 Our mission is to engage human service systems so that they rely less on institutional care and invest more in supporting families and neighborhoods.
 We currently work with child welfare, juvenile justice, behavioral health, disability, primary health care, and education systems to develop and offer community-based alternatives for the highest risk children, young people, young adults and families, and adults.
 Youth Advocate Programs, Inc. is committed to creating safe environments and providing services that are individualized, culturally competent and trauma informed to build brighter futures for all.

 Specific Tasks Include:

 1. Responsible for all services provided to clients and their families who are referred to the program.
 Ensure that all clients receive the appropriate number of hours, contacts, services, specified monies and activities as required by contract with the referring authority or the third party payor.
 Ensure that all services have been authorized or reauthorized by the referring authority or third party payor.

 2. Oversee the intake process including interviewing referrals and appropriate family members along with referring authority staff.
 In conjunction with the client and family ensure that a service or treatment plan that meets the individual needs of the client and family is developed and implemented.
 Such plans must be strength-based using the wraparound plan model.

 3. Monitor service delivery provided by staff and ensure that staff implements the goals in the service or treatment plans, as well as implement any revisions to the plan that result from changing needs or case reviews.